-GlanceCam - IP webcam viewer
+GlanceCam - IP camera viewer for Mac

 GlanceCam is a highly configurable app that lets you keep an eye on IP cameras (webcams) and optionally perform some actions via HTTP(s) requests.